3 newborn lion cubs a rare joyous sight in war-scarred Gaza

 Three day-old lion cubs were on display on Saturday in a cardboard box at a Gaza City zoo, a rare joyous sight for children and adults alike, just days after Israeli aircraft pounded the territory and Gaza militants fired hundreds of rockets at Israel.

-Veterinarian Mahmoud Al Sultan said each cub weighed about 700 grams.
+Veterinarian Mahmoud Al Sultan said each cub weighed about 700 grammes.
 He said he felt lucky the birth was successful despite the deafening sound of constant explosions during three days of fighting.
-The cubs’ mother had suffered miscarriages in the past, said Al Sultan.
+The cubs' mother had suffered miscarriages in the past, said al-Sultan.

 The cubs were born on Friday, several hours apart, and five days after an Egyptian-brokered ceasefire halted the fighting between Israel and Islamic Jihad militants.
 Forty-nine Palestinians, including 17 children, were killed and several hundred were injured in the fighting.